Fantastic Force: Membership

-Vibraxas later became a supporting character in Black Panther volume 2.

-The Black Panther, who also served as an unofficial member of the team, joining them in the field on occasion, funded Fantastic Force.
-For a short time the Human Torch became team leader.
-Eventually Huntara left the group for another dimension, and her slot on the team was filled by She-Hulk.
+Black Panther, who also served as an unofficial member of the team, joining them in the field on occasion, funded Fantastic Force.
+For a short time, the Human Torch became team leader.
+Eventually, Huntara left the group for another dimension, and her slot on the team was filled by She-Hulk.

-2009 series
+Vibraxas later became a supporting character in the second volume of Black Panther.

+Other versions

+Earth-807128's future

-The new miniseries in 2009 followed the exploits of a group formerly known as "The New Defenders".
-This team was composed of the last superheroes of a bleak future who brought the remaining members of the human race to the present day where they settled on Nu Earth, an artificial copy of Earth.
-This group first appeared in the storyline "Death of The Invisible Woman" featured in Fantastic Four #558-562.
-This team includes a descendant of Bruce Banner/Hulk and a future version of Wolverine as well as a number of less recognizable characters.
+The new miniseries in 2009 follows a group formerly known as the New Defenders.
+This team consists of the last superheroes of Earth-807128, who originate from the year 2509 and later settle on Nu Earth, an artificial copy of Earth.
+This team includes a descendant of Bruce Banner/Hulk named Hulk Jr. and a future version of Wolverine under the alias of "Hooded Man" as well as a number of less recognizable characters.

+Ultimate Universe

+In the Ultimate Universe, the Fantastic Four never existed due to the Maker's interference.
+After experimenting with rats in an attempt to recreate the Fantastic Four, Doom performs cosmic radiation experiments on Maker's political prisoners as part of Project 4.
+His efforts culminate in the formation of Fantastic Force.